-All hazardous materials and hazardous wastes stored or generated from operations at the Airport are owned by the generator of that waste or material.
-These wastes or materials must be stored, transported and disposed of at an off-site location that meets all requirements in federal law (e.g., 40 CFR 261, and 49 CFR 171), and state law (e.g., WAC 173-303), as well as any other applicable regulations.
+All hazardous materials and hazardous wastes stored or generated from operations at the Airport are owned by the generator of that waste or material, as the term "generator" is defined in Title 40 of the Code of Federal Regulations or Title 173 of the Washington Administrative Code.
+These wastes or materials must be stored, transported and disposed of at a fully-permitted off-site disposal facility that meets all requirements in federal law (e.g., 40 CFR 261, and 49 CFR 171), and state law (e.g., WAC 173-303), as well as any other applicable regulations.